Top

 Each location has a link to a detailed map, intended for use on your phone’s Google Maps App (free for iPhone & Android).
 You can reveal or hide additional layers in the map like so.
 The Google Maps format is useful for turn-by-turn directions and as a real-time GPS reference on location (data connection required).
-Click the graphic below for a basic overview:
+See the graphic above for a basic overview.

 See this video tutorial for navigating with Google Maps.
 Some phones may be set to open Google Map links in a web browser rather than within the much preferable Google Maps App; Troubleshoot it for iPhone or AndroidDisclaimer: Google Maps should be treated as an additional aid rather than your primary means of navigation.
 Its reliance on a cellphone network connection means it is not a dependable primary means of navigation (see the “GPS Maps & GPS Devices” heading below for more reliable electronic means).
 You should also set Google Maps to download areas to allow you to navigate offline (the custom trail map overlays still need a data connection).